frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 Crafting and Optimizing Algorithms in Ruby

 ### Talk Description
 Every day, knowingly or not, we create and follow algorithms.
 From deciding what route to take home from the office to following a recipe as we cook or bake, life is made of patterns.
 These patterns take on special meeting when they need to be interpreted by a computer.
-No matter who interprets algorithms — whether human or machine — hey must be efficient in both speed and resource consumption.
+No matter who interprets algorithms—whether human or machine—they must be efficient in both speed and resource consumption.
 Come and learn the principles and best practices of crafting, evaluating, and refining algorithms in Ruby.
 We will work our way through a real world example of creating the core algorithm of a fantasy combat game.
 Step by step, we will translate a complex system of rules into a robust and efficient Ruby algorithm.
 You will walk away with a better understanding of how to create optimal algorithms and refactor existing algorithms in your own Ruby code.

 ## Arthur Neves